 nee Catherine Mahoney in Ireland.
 Married Jack (John) Nicholson in Leeds 1884 as Kate Mahony (sic).
 A sister was called Annie Bellwood Mahoney.

 ||Oswald Bemand (1891-1951).
 A third brother, Harry Bemand, also worked a pigeon act c1920-c1953 billed as Hamilton Conrad and his Famous Pigeons.|

 d.2002.
 Should be full-stop after Thief of Bad Gags.

-and repertoire in Music Hall Studies Number Nine.
+in Music Hall Studies Number Nine.

 BETTY, Master WILLIAM